yonaiky/MiAppMusica/README.md

 For more details, check out [this article](https://kreate.knighthat.me/usr/how-to-migrate).

-## ✨ Features
+# ✨ Features

 - **Multilingual:** English, Italian, German, Russian, French, Spanish, Czech, Turkish, Romanian and more.
 Contributions for other languages are welcome
 - Friendly designs
-- UI Mode, swtich from RiMusic to classic ViMusic style, viceversa
+- UI Mode, switch from RiMusic to classic ViMusic style, and vice versa.
 - Auto cache songs for offline playback with a custom cache size
 - Download songs or entire playlists for offline playback (not cache)
 - Background playback